NoahDavey/100-days-of-code/log/r1-log.md

 I'm really bad at keeping these logs now.
 But on saturday I did something with our data structure i think?

 ### R1D50
+Yesterday I kind of faffed about and didn't get much done, was trying to figure out types and create a generic XOR type where i could apply that to entity types so it would be more effective when inserting data in a specific way.
+But think i found a work around

 ### R1D51
 ### R1D52
 ### R1D53